Adjust is user-privacy first

 Our privacy record

-We’ve been ePrivacy certified since 2015, renewing our current status at the end of 2017.
-According to their website, “since July 2016, [ePrivacy] certification covers the requirements of the General Data Protection Regulation (GDPR) for digital products.”
-As such, we’re certifiably GDPR ready, but our attitude to privacy goes beyond the letter of the law.
+We’ve been ePrivacy certified since 2015 and are in the process of renewing our current certificate from 2017.
+The certification covers the requirements of the General Data Protection Regulation (GDPR) for digital products.

 Reasons we’re prepared for the GDPR